YoungsAppWorkshop/dev-note/study/javascript/FRONTEND_DEVELOPMENT_PROJECTS_WITH_VUE_JS.md

 If the `immediate` key is set to `true` on a watcher, then when this component initializes, it will run this watcher on creation.
 You can watch all keys inside any given object by including the key and value `deep: true` (the default is `false`).

-To clean up your watcher code, you can assign a `handler` argument to a defined component’s method, which is considered best practice for large projects.
+To clean up your watcher code, you can assign a `handler` argument to a defined component's method, which is considered best practice for large projects.
 Watchers complement the usage of computed data since they passively observe values and cannot be used as normal Vue data variables, while computed data must always return a value and can be looked up.
 Remember *not* to use arrow functions if you need the Vue context of `this`.

 ```vue